Tips For Parents

 In order to ensure student safety, Mount Pakenham’s certified pros assess all skiers and snowboarders to determine their ability; assign a lesson time; and grant access to ability specific terrain.
 After successful completion of the assessment students will ski/ride safely until their assigned group lesson time (beginner lessons right away).
 Students will meet for their lesson at the Snow School Meeting Area where they will be assigned an instructor and given a 55 minute group lesson.

 It is important to get plenty of rest the night before your trip.
 It is also important to eat a nutritious breakfast to fuel you for your busy day on the slopes.

 While at Mount Pakenham, remember to refuel and rehydrate frequently.
 It is also important to rest when you are tired and don’t over do it.
 If you are tired, it is time to stop.

-French Fries, Hot Dog, Hamburger, Cheeseburger, Pasta, Hot Chocolate, Cookie/Muffin, Sandwiches, Chicken Burger, Juice, Milk, Pizza Slice, Grilled Cheese, Soup, Chicken Wraps
+Salads, Hot Dog, Hamburger, Cheeseburger, Pasta, Hot Chocolate, Cookie/Muffin, Sandwiches, Chicken Burger, Juice, Milk, Pizza Slice, Grilled Cheese, Soup, Chicken Wraps

 Please visit the Snow Shop for all your skiing and snowboarding needs: